Nayyaroddeen/spam_classification/README.md

 ## Experimental Setup
 ### Feature extraction
 Training model is build on the training data.
 The same model is used on test to create features.
 This above process is done for Word Count Feature Vector and Tf-Idf.
 Whereas for the graph based feature extraction techniques we builds lists for the important words.
-Then we create a One-Hot encoding for the each document.
+Then we create a One-Hot encoding for the each document using these important words.
 ### Model Selection
 In each of the experiments five fold cross validation is used.
 Out of all the 5-fold cross validation we take the model that produced highest test accuracy as the best model.
 The best model is saved and used on the unseen test data to check the performance.